FrederikSchaff/Advanced_LSD/README.md

 - [ ] Change all the backends to a MACRO structure, such that they become easier to use and the usage can be documented easier.
 Also, this way the usage is more in line with standard LSD usage.
 - [ ] Update the pajek backend to STL container usage and make it dynamic.

+## Note on the License

+I do not know much about licensing so it might be good to declare the intentions here.
+The file 'fun_templ_advancedLSD.cpp' is only a template showing how the Advanced_LSD tools can be linked to ones own model.
+Obviously, the model of anybody using this project shall not fall under the GPL.
+The same holds for other files in the main folder.
+The real "content" of this project resides in the subfolder Advanced_LSD (including, e.g., Advanced_LSD.h).
+The license only applies to this folder.

+I chose the GPL license because LSD is also licensed under GPL.